-The shelves are for 750 ml bottles, and they slide out for an easier access to the bottles.
-There are concerns with temperature changes when the cooler is running, like the last one, the one year warranty comes with customer services troubles while making warranty claims.
+The shelves are for 750 ml bottles, and they slide out for easier access to the bottles.
+There are concerns with temperature changes when the cooler is running, like the last one, the one year warranty comes with customer service troubles while making warranty claims.

-This dual zone wine cooler can fit 18 bottles of wine, and is freestanding with a temperature range of 54°F to 66°F in the top zone, and 46°F to 66°F in the lower zone.
-The thermoelectric cooler is vibration free, and the glass door is tempered.
-The display is touchscreen and LCD, while there is LED lighting on the inside.
+This dual zone wine cooler can fit 18 bottles of wine and is freestanding with a temperature range of 54°F to 66°F in the top zone, and 46°F to 66°F in the lower zone.
+The thermoelectric cooler is vibration-free, and the glass door is tempered.
+The display is a touchscreen and LCD, while there is LED lighting on the inside.
 It has a lock for extra security.

 The manufacturer made it to mainly house 750 ml/2.75″ Bordeaux bottles, but if you want to store larger bottles, you can also remove a wooden shelf.
-These precious shelves need extra careful handling, because they might may slip out of the tracks, and they are not the easiest to slide in and out.
-The cooler has a one year limited warranty.
+These precious shelves need extra careful handling, because they might slip out of the tracks, and they are not the easiest to slide in and out.
+The cooler has a one-year limited warranty.

 Temperatures range between 40°F and 50°F in the upper, and 50°F to 66°F in the lower zone.
 It is also lockable.
 It comes with a one year warranty, and it might arrive with some damage, so be ready to activate it immediately.